Partitioning and horizontal scaling in Azure Cosmos DB

 Managing logical partitions

-Azure Cosmos DB uses hash-based partitioning to spread logical partitions across physical partitions.
+Azure Cosmos DB uses hash-based partitioning to distribute logical partitions across physical partitions.
 Azure Cosmos DB hashes the partition key value of an item.
 The hashed result determines the logical partition.
 Then, Azure Cosmos DB allocates the key space of partition key hashes evenly across the physical partitions.

 Replica sets

-An image that demonstrates Azure Cosmos DB partitioning
+Diagram that shows Azure Cosmos DB partitioning.

 Choose a partition key